reef-technologies/apiver/README.md

 To prevent having to maintain multiple major versions of your package, you provide a thin compatibility layer that translates old API to new one.
 That way old users can rest assured that their code will continue to work, while new users can take advantage of the new API.

 ## ApiVer & SemVer are complementary

 Even if you use ApiVer, you should still use SemVer for your releases.
 There will be times when you will need to make a breaking change - due to the limits of your programming language, or it's package distribution ecosystem.
-Thanks to ApiVer tho, you will need to bump the major version of your package much less often.
+Thanks to ApiVer though, you will need to bump the major version of your package much less often.

-## ApiVer Good practices
+## ApiVer good practices

 How ApiVer can be implemented highly depends on the programming language, and it's package distribution ecosystem.

 ### ApiVer for CLI